 The round, thin-crust stuff that most people in the U.S. think of as "pizza."
 And don't anyone give me guff on this.
 Go ahead and think of a pizza.
 Nine out of ten of you thought of something round and more on the thin side than the thick side, right?
 Even the major chain stuff, with all their variations in crust style, I'd say that their default pizza is closer to regular NY-style than, say, deep dish or Sicilian or what not.
+(The pictured slice is from 99¢ Fresh Pizza.)
 A true New York-style pizza ideally has a crust that's at once crisp and chewy.
-Can be topped with whatever you want but is best with only one or two toppings applied (so crust remains crisp).
+It can be topped with whatever you want but is best with only one or two toppings applied (so the crust remains crisp).
 New Yorkers generally fold it while eating.
 Also referred to in New York as a "regular" pie or a "regular" slice.
 The default regular slice is a "plain" slice, i.e., no toppings, only cheese.

 Grandma Style (aka 'Nonna Pizza')

 Essentially a thin-crust Sicilian.
 I've gotten guff for saying that in the past, so if any of you out there want to correct me and argue for a workable definition of this style, please comment.
 It was sort of a Long Island thing until the past couple of years, when it started making inroads into the boroughs of New York City.
 Typically has a fresh, lightly seasoned sauce.
 (The pictured slice is from Pizzeria Corso in Marine Park, Brooklyn.)